projnanda/projnanda/README.md

 ### 4. Chat Interface
 **[chat39.org](https://chat39.org)**

-The Chat39 application is one UX layer built on top of the NANDA protocol.
+The Chat39 application is one UX layer built on top of the NANDA protocol to demonstrate the capabilities of NANDA quilt index.
 It lets users:

 - Interact with their own personal agents (twins)
 - Converse with other autonomous agents